GDPR comes into force from May 2018. It will bring much more extensive and stringent data protection policies to organisations across the EU.

 Taking of advantage of Cloud-based technology solutions

-As more FM business processes inevitably become virtual, and workloads shift to the Cloud, all those involved must recognise the evolving environment within which their data now resides.
+As more Facilities Management business processes inevitably become virtual, and workloads shift to the Cloud, all those involved must recognise the evolving environment within which their data now resides.

 With functionality advancing constantly, and the impact on working practices changing how people use technology to complete even the simplest of tasks, your employees must learn to adapt.